setg2002/MiniSolarSystem/README.md

 ### Changes To UE Source: ###
 * In NiagaraDataInterfaceArrayFunctionLibrary.h all of the static functions need to be made public.
 * In CurveLinearColor.h the variable FloatCurves needs to have the UPROPERTY specifier "SaveGame"
+* In CurveLinearColor.h add 'UDELEGATE(BlueprintAuthorityOnly) DECLARE_DYNAMIC_MULTICAST_DELEGATE(FGradientUpdated);' under the include statements, then add 'FGradientUpdated OnGradientUpdated;' in the public section of the UCurveLinearColor class
 * In RichCurve.h the variables Time, Value, and Keys all need to have the UPROPERTY specifier "SaveGame"
 * In DefaultGameMoviePlayer.cpp the entire body of OnAnyDown() has to be removed except for the return statement.